 - 1 teaspoon organic vanilla extract

-- 1/2 cup from fresh pineapple or canned pineapple cubes
+- 1/2 cup pineapple cubes fresh or canned, drain liquid

-- In a large mixing bowl, whisk the egg yolks for one minute.
+- To make the custard: In a large mixing bowl, whisk the egg yolks for one minute.
 Then add the condensed milk, the coconut milk and the vanilla extract.
 Mix and blend well with a wire whisk or a large wooden spoon.
 Do not over mix or bubbles will form and that affects the smooth texture of the flan after it is cooked.

 - Using a sieve or strainer, pour the custard mixture into the loaf pan lined with caramel.
 It is important to use a sieve so you have a smooth textured flan.
 Cover the entire pan with foil and seal the edges all around.